apache/trafficserver/doc/reference/configuration/records.config.en.rst

        origin servers.

 .. ts:cv:: CONFIG proxy.config.http.share_server_sessions INT 1
+   :deprecated:

    Enables (``1``) or disables (``0``) the reuse of server sessions.

+.. ts:cv:: CONFIG proxy.config.http.server_session_sharing.match STRING both

+   Enable and set the ability to re-use server connections across client connections.
+The valid values are

+   none
+      Do not match, do not re-use server sessions.

+   ip
+      Re-use server sessions, check only that the IP address and port of the origin server matches.

+   host
+      Re-use server sessions, check only that the fully qualified domain name matches.

+   both
+      Re-use server sessions, but only if the IP address and fully qualified domain name match.

+   It is strongly recommended to use either *none* or *both* for this value unless you have a specific need to use *ip* or *host*.
+The most common reason is virtual hosts that share an IP address in which case performance can be enhanced if those sessions can be re-used.
+However, not all web servers support requests for different virtual hosts on the same connection so use with caution.

+.. ts:cv:: CONFIG proxy.config.http.server_session_sharing.pool STRING thread

+   Control the scope of server session re-use if it is enabled by :ts:cv:`proxy.config.server_session_sharing.match`.
+The valid values are

+   global
+      Re-use sessions from a global pool of all server sessions.

+   thread
+      Re-use sessions from a per-thread pool.

 .. ts:cv:: CONFIG proxy.config.http.record_heartbeat INT 0
    :reloadable: